3101 Bardstown Road – Louisville, KY 40205

 Similar to the Associate Degree Culinary program but without the general studies.
 The Professional Cook program is designed to provide you the skills necessary to start entry level position in the restaurant profession.
 You will learn how to cook in various styles and techniques as well as preparation, storage, nutrition and baking.

 To receive a Professional Cook Diploma, you must complete 68 – 72 credit hours and can choose between day or night/weekend classes.
+The length of time of the program pertains to graduating in normal time.

 Kentucky Restaurant Association recognized Winston’s as “Restaurant of the Year” and gave it 3 1/2 stars.
 The restaurant is run by the award-winning instructors from the culinary school and is staffed by the senior culinary and hospitality students.
 The menu is influenced by world cuisine as well as seasonal regional entrees.